Pirouette: Turning Points in Design

-Warming stripes data graphic by Ed Hawkins (2025) (Note: The minimalist style of warming stripes data graphics was conceived by climate scientist Ed Hawkins to intuitively convey global warming trends to non-scientists without unnecessary technical distractions.
-The version displayed here shows annual surface temperature variation for the period from 1850 to 2024 (as of January 2025).
-Periodically updated versions of this image and related graphics are available from the source under CC BY-4.0 licence.)

-Pirouette: Turning Points in Design is an exhibition at the Museum of Modern Art in New York.
+Pirouette: Turning Points in Design was an exhibition at the Museum of Modern Art in New York that ran from January to November 2025.
 According to the museum, "the objects in Pirouette highlight the role of designers at their most inventive ... and demonstrate the power of design to translate human experience into tangible forms and envision a better future."
-The exhibition features "widely recognized design icons and those known to more niche audiences, highlighting pivotal moments in design history."
+The exhibition featured "widely recognized design icons and those known to more niche audiences, highlighting pivotal moments in design history."

 Overview

-Pirouette: Turning Points in Design opened in January 2025 at the Museum of Modern Art (MoMA) in New York.
-The exhibition was curated by Paola Antonelli with assistance from Maya Ellerkmann, and includes many familiar and iconic designs such as BiC Crystal pens, Post-it notes, M&Ms candy, as well as Susan Kare's original hand-drawn artwork from the early 1980s for the first Mac OS icons.
+Pirouette: Turning Points in Design opened January 26, 2025 at the Museum of Modern Art (MoMA) in New York.
+Originally scheduled to run until mid-October, it was extended by a month, closing on the 16th of November, 2025.
+The exhibition was curated by Paola Antonelli with assistance from Maya Ellerkmann, and included many familiar and iconic designs such as BiC Cristal pens, Post-it notes, M&Ms candy, and Susan Kare's early-1980s hand-drawn artwork for the original Mac OS icons.